johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

 What exactly the common ground is depends on the community.
 Suppose for example there is a forum for Harry Potter fan fiction.
 But unfortunately in recent years it has been overwhelmed by debates about whether J.K.
 Rowling is transphobic.
 There is still a lot of good fan-fiction being posted, but the home page is dominated by the political posts.

-In this case, the vertical axis will represent the pro- and anti- J.K.
+In this case, the horizontal axis will represent the pro- and anti- J.K.
 Rowling factions, and the vertical axis will represent the common ground of the community: quality Harry Potter fan fiction.
 Using bridge-based ranking we can in a sense de-polarize the forum, factoring out the effect of polarization and getting back to community's original essence.

 Politics is not the only factor that can divide a forum.
 Suppose there is a popular forum for posting ridiculously cute pet pics.
 Sadly, in recent years, two factions have formed: the cat faction and the dog faction.
 The more extreme cat people mercilessly downvote pictures of dogs (regardless of how cut they are), and the dog people vice versa.
 Recently, the dog faction has gained the upper hand, and a cat-picture has little chance of making the front page, no matter how frigging adorably it is.